 Although first order logic offers many benefits (such as welldefined semantics and sound and complete inference strategies) they have critical deficiencies when it comes to representing objects, in addition to just referring to individuals as discussed in Section 5.3.2.
 It is also problematic that, in FOL, all categories and properties of objects are represented by atomic predicates.
-Description logic (DL) provides a way of relating different predicates as part of their definition, independent of what facts one might assert with them.
+Description logic (DL)23 provides a way of relating different predicates as part of their definition, independent of what facts one might assert with them.
 A DL knowledge base (KB) will include expressions that specify definitions by saying that some atomic concept is equivalent to a complex one.
 It will also include expressions that give names to partial definitions by saying that an atomic concept is subsumed by another one.
 Thirdly it will assert properties of individuals.
 The only types of inference are thus assertion and classification, but knowing whether one has defined a consistent ontology is important for many disciplines.
 DL systems have been used to create and manage very large ontologies (even millions of concepts).
 For example, they have been widely used in biology and medicine and many public ontologies exist (e.g., the US NCBO Bioportal lists over 900 public ontologies).
 DL systems can also provide an object-oriented frontend to a relational database.

 The syntax of DL includes three main types: concepts, roles, and constants.
 In terms of the logic, concept names are unary predicates; however we can specify complex concepts as a conjunctions of simpler ones.
 Role names are binary predicates, e.g. hasMother(robert,susan).
 Constants are the names of individuals.
 One can also specify restrictions on the values of roles, and reify relations to define metaclasses and a metaclass hierarchy.
-In relation to natural language constituents, common (or category) nouns, such as "dog" are concepts; relational nouns, such as "age", "parent", or "area\of\study", are roles, and proper nouns are constants.
+In relation to natural language constituents, common (or category) nouns, such as "dog" are concepts; relational nouns, such as "age", "parent", or "area_of_study", are roles, and proper nouns are constants.

-There are four types of logical symbols: punctuation (e.g.,

-round and square brackets), positive integers, concept-forming operators (e.g., ALL, EXISTS, FILLS, AND), and three types of connectives (one concept is subsumed by another (d $\subseteq$ e); one concept satisfies the description of another (d ? e); and one concept is equivalent to another (d $\equiv$ e).
+There are four types of logical symbols: punctuation (e.g., PRINCIPLES OF NATURAL LANGUAGE PROCESSING 149 round and square brackets), positive integers, concept-forming operators (e.g., ALL, EXISTS, FILLS, AND), and three types of connectives (one concept is subsumed by another ($d \subseteq e$); one concept satisfies the description of another (d ? e); and one concept is equivalent to another ($d \equiv e$).
 Atomic concepts, roles, and constants are the only "nonlogical symbols" - that is, ones that the user defines.
 With these types and symbols, we can now define the well-formed formulas of DL, as shown in Figure 5.14.
-The rules define valid concepts and three types of sentences.
-One can say that two concepts are equivalent, using $\equiv$ , or that one concept is subsumed by another, using $\subseteq$ , or that a given constant (an instance) satisfies the description expressed by a concept, using ?.
+The rules define valid concepts are equivalent, using \equiv , or that one concept is subsumed by another, using \subseteq , or that one concept is subsumed by another, using \subseteq , or that a given constant (an instance) satisfies the description expressed by a concept, using ?.